hdae/docker-stable-diffusion-forge/README.md

 ## Usage

-1. Start a pod using this template.
+1. Launch a pod using this template.
 2. Wait for it to become ready.
-This usually takes about 1-2 minutes.
+This usually takes about 1 minutes.
 3. Wait for the default model to download.
   - Alternatively, download a custom model using the Web Terminal / Jupyter Notebook.
 4. Access port 7860.